RegovNetlify/kib-article-admin-dashboard/src/pages/2021-12-06-press-release-marc-affirms-imr-2-rating-on-kib-and-kiib-for-3rd-consecutive-year.md

 ---
 templateKey: article-post
 author: "-"
-title: "Press Release: MARC affirms IMR-2 rating on KIB and KIIB for 3rd consecutive year "
+title: "MARC affirms IMR-2 rating on KIB and KIIB for 3rd consecutive year "
 date: 09, April, 2019
 description: "Kenanga Investors Berhad (KIB) and Kenanga Islamic Investors Berhad (KIIB) have been affirmed investment manager ratings (IMR) of IMR-2 by